 - Taking supplies from a person who does not exist/ a person who does not have any business in the registered place.

-- For people who include GST tax in their dealings but do not pay the tax to the government, penalty and interest would be levied.
+- For people who include GST tax in their dealings but do not pay the tax to the government, penalties and interest would be levied.

 - ITC has been claimed but not paid to the government.

 When there is any unutilized value available in the tax registers or tax, liabilities are to be discharged, generally, the commissioner makes use of an electronic credit register.
 So now, when the commissioner believes any fraudulent activities as detailed above have happened, he can prohibit the ITC in question by making a debit in the electronic credit register.

 3. E-Wall bill generation

 In the event of GSTR 1 not being filed for a quarter or 2 months on a case-to-case basis, the provision to generate an E-Wall bill will be disabled for the recipient unless he pays the complete amount including interest which he owes the government.
 This has been in effect from 11th January of this year.

 4. E-invoice generation

 In all instances of net turnover exceeding 100 crores in a financial year for a registered member, the recipient should mandatorily generate e-invoices.
 This needs to be done in the case of B2B supplies and is applicable all over India.
 This is with effect from April 2020.

 5. QR code generation

 In all instances of net turnover exceeding 500 crores in a financial year for a registered member, the recipient should mandatorily generate a QR code to a B2C invoice.
 This is also in effect from April 2020.

 6. Simplified GST return filing

 Taking, the feedback from recipients who have commented on the complexity of GST returns filing into account, a new simplified system has been introduced.
 This is anticipated to reduce evasions to a great extent and also increase statutory compliance.
-A plan for enabling the transition between the old and new systems easier was released and approved by the Council and the same was released in June 2019.
+A plan for easier transition between the old and new systems was released and approved by the Council and released in June 2019.